thalhamerb/remote-scheduler/README.md

     password: guest
 ```

-Start the application and create an example schedule for a client app called "test-app".
+Start the application and create an example schedule to be used by a client app.
+We will use "test-app" as an example.

 ```
 POST http://localhost:8096/jobs